-How do you take the hassle out of fitting LEV airflow indicators?
+How to take the hassle out of fitting LEV airflow indicators

 - Inspection companies check that airflow indicators (or LEV Monitors) are fitted to all LEV extraction points as part of the compulsory Thorough Examination and Test (TExT).